bu-icsg/latex-base/README.md

 ## Setup and Usage

+This repository is intended to build three targets:
+* A LaTeX paper
+* A Beamer presentation with overlays (pseudo-animations/reveals)
+* A Beamer handout (the presentation without overlays)

+First, you must edit `CONFIG.m4` to define the name of the top level paper and presentation LaTeX files.
 Edit `CONFIG.m4` changing the defines to point to the names of your top-level paper and presentation, e.g., `mypaper.tex` and `mypresentation.tex` which live in the `src` directory.
 You can then get everything setup with the "not really a `configure` script":

 ```bash
 ./configure
 ```

 This will populate a template Makefile with your defined paper/presentation.
 You can then just use `make`:

 ```bash
 make